bodulic/CATS-rb/README.md

 `CATS_rb_compare` compares the mapped transcriptome assemblies.
 Optionally, a reference GTF/GFF3 gene annotation file can be supplied.

 While `CATS_rb_compare` is primarily designed to compare multiple transcriptome assemblies, it can also be used with a single assembly.
 However, the output will not contain relative completeness analysis.

+The most important optional parameters which should be set according to the analysed organism are maximum intron length (`-i`), maximum transcript set length for completeness analysis (`-m`), and the number of longest genomic scaffolds for exon set genomic location plot ( `-f`).
+See the detailed options section for further explanation.

 Example usage without reference annotation:
 ```bash